In Memory of Dmitry Petrov. An Incomplete Biography and Translation of His Work

 The best memory for me is if you continue actively struggle, overcoming personal ambitions and unnecessary harmful strife.
 If you continue to fight actively to achieve a free society based on equality and solidarity.
 For you and for me and for all our comrades.
 Risk, deprivation and sacrifice on this path are our constant companions.
 But be sure – they are not in vain.

--Dmitri Petrov’s
+-Dmitri Petrov’s final statement

 Dmitry Petrov (left), in Moscow at the presentation of the book Life Without a State: Revolution in Kurdistan, the second book he helped publish on the topic

-In an published in December 2017, Dmitry said “In general, almost everything that is created by human hands is the fruit of the labor of countless people.”
+In an interview published in December 2017, Dmitry said “In general, almost everything that is created by human hands is the fruit of the labor of countless people.”
 In that spirit, we do not seek to hold Dmitry up as an exemplary figure.
 Rather, his life affords us a glimpse into the lives of many Russian anarchists, illuminating their courage and the challenges they have faced.

 Above all, Dmitry’s life is a testament to how much is possible even in the most difficult conditions.
 Under a brutal dictatorship, faced with mounting adversity, he repeatedly found ways to continue organizing and fighting for the future he desired.